yodle/zeke/README.md

 ### Why?
+Why create zeke when zkCli.sh exists?

+- Zeke is a joy to use on the command-line and in scripts where zkCli.sh feels out of place and awkward
+- Zeke supports dump and loading full trees of zookeeper
+- Zeke supports autodiscovery of zookeeper nodes via DNS
+- Zeke is easier to install than zkCli.sh

-Zeke was written to replace our old script zkconfig.py.
+Zeke was originally written to replace one of our old scripts called zkconfig.py.
 Zeke is an improvement over zkconfig in the following ways:

 - Zeke has a sane command-line UI, zkconfig's interface was crazy
 - Zeke works with python2 and python3, zkconfig only worked with python2